-ACC Basketball Preview And Prediction: Orange Among Teams Despperate For Wins
+ACC Basketball Preview And Prediction: Orange Among Teams Desperate For Wins

 Duke appears to be coming together after a rough start to ACC play.
 The Blue Devils have won seven straight and are a game behind conference leaders UNC in the standings.

 Duke has defeated three ranked teams during this win streak, including two on the road where they are 3-3 on the season.
 The Blue Devils have had to fight for each win during the streak as none have been by double-figures, and the average margin is 6.4.
-Luke Kennard, Grayson Allen and Jayson Tatum has carried the team during the stretch.
+Luke Kennard, Grayson Allen, and Jayson Tatum have carried the team during the stretch.
 Allen has struggled the last three games tallying 24 points, on 7-of-28 shooting (25 percent).

 Syracuse is in a three-way tie for seventh in the conference.
 The Orange have lost three straight as they have struggled on the defensive end.
-SU is ninth in the conference in scoring defense defense, giving up 75.5 points a game, and is ninth in scoring defense (0.1).
-They are surrendered at least 70 points in 11 of their 14 ACC games, and are 6-10 overall when surrending over 70 points.
+SU is ninth in the conference in scoring defense, giving up 75.5 points a game, and is ninth in scoring defense (0.1).
+They have surrendered at least 70 points in 11 of their 14 ACC games, and are 6-10 overall when surrendering over 70 points.

-Andrew White and Tyler Lydon ae key for the Orange.
+Andrew White and Tyler Lydon are key for the Orange.
 Both players have played every minute of each of the last eight games.
 White, the leading scorer in conference play (20.5), has scored 20 or more points in seven of those game though Lydon has been more inconsistent.

 Duke leads the all-time series 5-4, which includes going 3-2 since 2013-14.
-The Orange are 14-3 at the Carrier Dome this season, and 2-4 against ranked teams.
+The Orange are 14-3 at the Carrier Dome this season and 2-4 against ranked teams.

 Prediction: Duke 79, Syracuse 70.